Thiru Aappanoor: Temple structure

-The Pandya kings were the first to begin building the temple, which was further expanded by the Nayak kings.
-The shrine of the presiding deity, Lord Shiva faces east.
-A shrine to Subrahmanyar is situated between the shrines of Shiva and Ambal.
-Thus, the temple is said to be of the Somaskanda type.
-The Lord Hanuman is found on a pillar, and there is a fig tree (Ficus religiosa) in between the two shrines, with a vinayagar statue beneath it.
+The Pandya kings began the construction of the temple, which was further expanded by the Nayak kings.
+The shrine of the presiding deity, Shiva faces east.
+A shrine to Subrahmanya (Kartikeya) is situated between the shrines of his parents Shiva and Ambal (Parvati).
+Thus, the temple is said to be of the Somaskanda type, an icon where Kartikeya is depicted dancing between his parents.
+The god Hanuman is found on a pillar, and there is a fig tree (Ficus religiosa) in between the two shrines, with a Vinayagar (Ganesha, another son of Shiva) statue beneath it.
 This tree is considered to be a Shtala Virutcham or temple tree.

 Sambandar composed the Tevaram Pathigam on Thiru Aappanoor.

 Festivals

-Bhrammotsavam is celebrated at Thiru Aappanoor for the Tamil month of Maasi.
+The Brahmotsava is celebrated at Thiru Aappanoor for the Tamil month of Maasi.
 Navaratri is also celebrated at the temple.
 On the day of Panguni Uththiram, images of Meenakshi and Sundareswarar are brought to Thiru Aappanoor from the Meenakshi Amman temple across the river, and return on Rishabha Vaahanam.
 The festival idols at the temple are made of silver, and are taken in procession during the bimonthly Pradosham festival.